SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * in dev seeing this exception:
 An unhandled error occurred while executing an activity.
 Workflow ID: '980956'.
 Activity: '4mvaxsfc5ntc90s0pbs7xtds4x', 'AuditSyncIssuesTask'.
 Putting the workflow in the faulted state.
 An expression of non-boolean type specified in a context where a condition is expected, near 'or'.

-story: * if sync fails, shouldn't publish event : move event publishing into graphsynccontenthandling

-* make clear in message after sync sanity check that sync happened, but there might be an issue (perhaps suggest a sync validation)

-* publishing sometimes fails sanity check (pub/draft)

 * notifier with dropdown containing technical details/exceptions?